2000rick/movie-search-engine/README.md

 ## Project Description
-Application that outputs movies as recommendations in various categories (based on the movie genre, director, actors, rating, release date, etc).
-Then the application will recommend a list of movies to the user, based on their input.
-They can then ask for more details about a recommended movie.
+Application that allows the user to search movies in various categories (based on the movie genre, director, actors, rating, release date, etc).
+Then the application will display a list of matching movies to the user, based on their input.

 Why is it important or interesting?

-It’s hard to get good movie recommendations.
-Therefore, we want to build a movie recommender that works for everyone - without tracking users and violating their privacy.
+It’s hard to search for the perfect movie.
+Therefore, we want to build a movie search engine that works for everyone - without tracking users and violating their privacy.

 Languages/tools/technologies we plan to use: